 - Savela, Markku.
 "Vanessa cardui (Linnaeus, 1758)".
 Lepidoptera and Some Other Life Forms.
 Retrieved July 3, 2018.

-- One or more of the preceding sentences incorporates text from a work now in the public domain: Bingham, Charles Thomas (1905).
+- One or more of the preceding sentences incorporates text from this source, which is in the public domain: Bingham, Charles Thomas (1905).
 Fauna of British India.
 Butterflies Vol. 1. pp. 365–366.

-- One or more of the preceding sentences incorporates text from a work now in the public domain: Moore, Frederic (1899–1900).
+- One or more of the preceding sentences incorporates text from this source, which is in the public domain: Moore, Frederic (1899–1900).
 Lepidoptera Indica.
 Vol. IV.
 London: Lovell Reeve and Co. pp. 105–107.